-Students at International Baccalaureate® (IB) World Schools are given a unique education.
+Students at International Baccalaureate® (IB) World Schools are given a unique, challenging and diverse education.

-- take part in programmes of education that can lead them to some of the highest ranking universities around the world
+- a core part in educational programmes that can lead them to some of the highest-ranking universities around the world

 IB students often perform better

-IB World School students develop strong academic, social and emotional characteristics.
-They are also likely to perform well academically – often better than students on other programmes.
+IB students develop strong academic, social and emotional characteristics.
+They are also likely to perform well academically – often better than students on other curricula.

 Join the IB's global alumni network

 The IB is extremely proud of its graduates, and the alumni network connects them with one another and with the IB community.

 Members of the alumni network receive opportunities to get involved in IB projects and to share their stories.

 Students who will graduate in the next two years are encouraged to join.